AbuKhalil95/book_app/README.md

 Estimate of time needed to complete: 1 hour

-Start time: 10:25
+Start time: 14:40

-Finish time:
+Finish time: 16:40

-Actual time needed to complete:
+Actual time needed to complete: 2 hours // messed up start with wrong configs

+# Day 3
 -------------------------------------------------------------------------------------------------------

 Number and name of feature: Advanced Routing

 Estimate of time needed to complete: 1 hour

-Start time: 10:25
+Start time: 14:25

-Finish time:
+Finish time: 15:25

-Actual time needed to complete:
+Actual time needed to complete: 1 hour

 -------------------------------------------------------------------------------------------------------

 Number and name of feature: Advanced CSS

-Estimate of time needed to complete: 1 hour
+Estimate of time needed to complete: 1.5 hours

-Start time: 10:25
+Start time: 15:30

-Finish time:
+Finish time: 16:45

-Actual time needed to complete:
+Actual time needed to complete: 1.25 hours
-# Day 3

 -------------------------------------------------------------------------------------------------------

-Number and name of feature:
+Number and name of feature: Advanced Database

-Estimate of time needed to complete: 30 minutes
+Estimate of time needed to complete: 1.5 hours

-Start time: 14:00
+Start time: 16:50

 Finish time: